Understanding the 623 Dispute Process

 Key Steps in the 623 Dispute Process

 - Review the Outcome: If the information is corrected, ensure your credit report reflects the changes.
-If not, consider further action.
+If not, consider further action such as escalating through regulatory channels.

 Crafting an Effective 623 Dispute Letter